9aditya9/HackPrinceton21/README.md

  ![Form](https://github.com/9aditya9/HackPrinceton21/blob/main/images/questions.png)

  The user will enter answer to particular categories which will then be encoded into numbers.
-These numbers will create the input vector for our model that will then return a probability.
+These numbers will create the input vector for the model that will then return a probability.

 ### Backend